chathuratd/PMS_backend/README.md

 ## GitHub Actions

-The workflow file for continuous integration and deployment can be found in the GitHub Actions tab of the repository.
+The workflow file for continuous integration and deployment can be found in the repository's GitHub Actions tab.